Self-Supervised Place Recognition by Refining Temporal and Featural Pseudo Labels from Panoramic Data: Related Work

+Among all pseudo-label methods, label refurbishment was first introduced by Bootstrapping~\cite{reed2014training}.
+Later on, another method addressed this problem using a self-training-based approach with an iterative workflow~\cite{zou2018unsupervised} which was used as a baseline architecture in their more recent framework confidence regularized~\cite{zou2019confidence}.
+This iterative approach has also been used in keypoint matching~\cite{yang2021self}.
+Our iterative training paradigm is similar at a high level but needs to address unique challenges and opportunities in obtaining image-level description for robust retrieval in VPR, unlike pixel-level segmentation~\cite{zou2018unsupervised,zou2019confidence} or keypoint-level descriptor matching~\cite{yang2021self} that cannot leverage temporal information.

 \textbf{Contrastive learning.} It is a self-supervised learning technique to find feature representations that differentiate similar data pairs from dissimilar ones without labels.
-Data augmentation is often used, and the learning objective is to decrease feature distances between the original and augmented images (positive samples), while increasing those distances between different images (negative samples)~\cite{he2020momentum,oord2018representation,tian2020contrastive,tian2020makes}.
+Data augmentation is often used, and the learning objective is to decrease the feature distances between the original and augmented images (positive samples), while increasing those distances between different images (negative samples)~\cite{he2020momentum,oord2018representation,tian2020contrastive}.
 In VPR, NetVLAD~\cite{uy2018pointnetvlad} uses the triplet loss which is similar to contrastive learning, yet relies on ground truth pose to define positive/negative samples.
-Building on NetVLAD, we further adopt data augmentation to synthesize observations captured by different viewpoints in order to learn more robust features for VPR.